top of page

 I use natural and survey experiments, as well as novel sources of big data (such as electronic healthcare records, smart meters, and vehicle sensors data) to study behavior and decision-making in environmental context, evaluate efficiency of climate policies, and detect distributional impacts of climate change and green transition.

-I am currently conducting research on the impacts of environmental change on mental health at the University of California, Berkeley as a Visiting Scholar.
-My primary appointment is a Senior Economist at the ifo Institute at the University of Munich, where I work at the Center of Energy, Climate and Resources.
+I am currently working on large-scale industrial decarbonization projects at the Rocky Mountain Institute.
+Prior to that I conducted research on the impacts of environmental change on mental health at the University of California, Berkeley as a Visiting Researcher and had my primary appointment is a Senior Economist at the ifo Institute at the University of Munich, where I worked at the Center of Energy, Climate and Resources.
 I have also worked as a consultant with a variety of organizations, including private companies and environmental NGOs.

-At the University of Munich I teach Climate and Energy Economics at all levels (undergraduate, Masters, PhD).
+At the University of Munich I taught Climate and Energy Economics at all levels (undergraduate, Masters, PhD).

 If you'd like to know more about me, check out my research, download my CV, get in touch via email or schedule an appointment.